saurabh-hirani/saurabh-hirani.github.io/_posts/2017-08-02-terraform-makefile.md

 and [Reddit discussions](https://www.reddit.com/r/devops/comments/53sijz/how_do_you_structure_terraform_configurations/)
 give a fair insight into the trade offs of each approach.

-But One thing that is common across all approaches is that you will not have a single, large **main.tf** file housing all of your resources.
+But one thing that is common across all approaches is that you will not have a single, large  ```main.tf``` file housing all of your resources.
 You will have to create a maintainable, extensible, intuitive directory structure.
 I follow the below
 structure:

 {% highlight text %}
 - common